bjohn004/microbes_data_visualization/README.md

 ***
 ## Contents
 1. index.html - Contains the html code that displays the dashboard
-    1. The GitHub URL is here https://bjohn004.github.io/microbes_data_visualization/
+    1. The GitHub pages URL is here https://bjohn004.github.io/microbes_data_visualization/
 1. Static folder
     1. JS Folder
         1. app.js - Contains the Javascript code for the functions that generate the dropdown menu and Plotly plots.